 Status of Washington Mutual Bank Receivership

-The parties reached a settlement in the WMI bankruptcy proceeding that was approved by the FDIC's Board of Directors on May 20, 2010, and WMI filed a plan of reorganization incorporating the terms of the settlement ("WMI Bankruptcy Settlement").
-Several parties objected to WMI's proposed plan, and in particular, WMI's proposal to release its claims against JPMC, FDIC-C, and the Receiver.
-At the request of WMI's equity holders, the Bankruptcy Court appointed an Examiner to thoroughly investigate WMI's claims against JPMC, FDIC-C, and the Receiver, and to determine whether the proposed settlement (which would release these claims) was fair and equitable to WMI.
-The Examiner found that the WMI Bankruptcy Settlement was a fair resolution.
+The parties reached a settlement in the Bankruptcy Case that was approved by the FDIC's Board of Directors on May 20, 2010, and WMI filed a plan of reorganization incorporating the terms of the settlement ("WMI Bankruptcy Settlement").
+Several parties objected to WMI's proposed plan, in particular, WMI's proposal to release its claims against JPMC, FDIC-C, and the Receiver.
+At the request of WMI's equity holders, the Bankruptcy Court appointed an examiner to thoroughly investigate WMI's claims against JPMC, FDIC-C, and the Receiver, and determine whether the proposed settlement (which would release these claims) was fair and equitable to WMI.
+The examiner found that the WMI Bankruptcy Settlement was a fair resolution.